 - Click the "Add a passage" button to add a longer text that students can see as they write and for text-dependent analysis.
 Click here to learn more about adding prompts and passages.

 - Review the parts of the essay that are assigned.
 If you’d like, you can change these.
 Click here to learn more.

-- Review the pre-set rubric and/or customize your rubric by deselecting existing rubric items or adding custom criteria (available with Premium).
+- Review the pre-set rubric and/or customize your rubric by deselecting existing rubric items or adding custom criteria.
+You can also customize the rubric scale.
 Click here to learn more.

 5. Finally, you'll choose which classes and students you want to assign to the Guided Draft.
 You'll also set a start and due date, and create a name for your assignment.

 Ready to assign?
 Click here to assign a Guided Draft using one of our pre-made prompts or create your own from the Assignment Library.